LimeJuice3D/LegendVC/README.md

 # LegendVC
-A version control software designed for large files.
+A version control software designed for large files and creative workflows.
+Currently in development.